-Figure 21-1.
+Figure 21-2.
 Procedure for computing the distance between points

-Don't worry about the internals of this procedure too much just yet; just realize that procedures like this let you extend the language by which you design and build programs.
+Don't worry too much about the internals of this procedure just yet; all you need to realize at the moment is that procedures like this let you extend the language by which you design and build programs.
 If every parent had to explain the steps of "brush your teeth" to his or her child each night, that kid might not make it to the fifth grade.
 It's much more efficient to just say, "Brush your teeth," and everyone can move on with getting to bed at a reasonable hour.

-Similarly, once you define the procedure distanceBetweenPoints, you can ignore the details of how it works and simply refer to the procedure's name (or call it) when designing or coding a larger app.
+Similarly, after you define the procedure distanceBetweenPoints, you can ignore the details of how it works and simply refer to (call) the procedure's name when designing or coding a larger app.
 This type of abstraction is key to solving large problems and lets us break down a large software project into more manageable chunks of code.

 Procedures also help reduce errors because they eliminate redundancy in your code.
-With procedures, you can put a chunk of code in one place and then call it from various places in your app.
+With procedures, you can put a chunk of code in one place and then call it from various places throughout your app.
 So, if you're building an app that needs to know the minimum distance between your current location and 10 other spots, you don't need to have 10 copies of the blocks shown in Figure 21-1.
-Instead, you just define the procedure and then call it whenever you need it.
-The alternative-copying and pasting blocks-is much more error-prone because when you make a change, you have to find all the other copies of those blocks and change each one in the same way.
-Imagine trying to find the 5-10 places where you pasted a particular chunk of code in an app with 1,000 lines or blocks!
-Instead of forcing you to copy and paste, a procedure lets you encapsulate blocks in one place.
+Instead, you just define the distanceBetweenPoints procedure and then call it whenever you need it.
+The alternative-copying and pasting blocks-is much more code-dependent (recall the discussion from Chapter 19) and, consequently, error-prone because when you make a change, you have to find all the other copies of those blocks and change each one in the same way.
+Imagine trying to find the 5 to 10 places where you pasted a particular chunk of code in an app with 1,000 lines or blocks!
+A procedure lets you instead encapsulate blocks in one place, and then call it many times.

 Procedures also help you build up a library of code that can be reused in many apps.
-Even when building an app for a very specific purpose, experienced programmers are always thinking of ways to reuse parts in other apps should the need arise.
+Even when building an app for a very specific purpose, experienced programmers are always thinking of ways to create the code in such a way that you can reuse it in other apps.
 Some programmers never even create apps, but instead focus solely on building reusable code libraries for other programmers to use in their apps!